Awe-inspiring church is grand example of Renaissance architecture as well

 She notes that astrological thought permeated the Italian Renaissance.
 Scientists used mathematical measurements to chart the heavens and theologians and philosophers harmonized religious doctrine with astrological readings, making Saint Peter’s a product of its time.

 “The belief that celestial forces could operate through works of art and architecture was not obscure or magical but in harmony with the philosophical, religious and scientific beliefs of the fifteenth and sixteenth centuries,” she explains.

 Source: Astrology News Service

-This news feature is from the Astrology News Service (ANS), used with their kind permission.
-ANS is jointly sponsored by the American Federation of Astrologers (AFA), the Association for Astrological Networking (AFAN), the International Society for Astrological Research (ISAR), the National Council for Geocosmic Research (NCGR), and the Organization of Professional Astrologers (OPA).
+This news feature story was originally published in the Astrology News Service (ANS), and used here with their kind permission.
+ANS was formed in 2010 to address the need to proactively improve astrology’s image by educating the public about astrology’s believability and value to society.
+The organisation is jointly sponsored by the American Federation of Astrologers (AFA), the Association for Astrological Networking (AFAN), the International Society for Astrological Research (ISAR), the National Council for Geocosmic Research (NCGR), and the Organization of Professional Astrologers (OPA).